-The Therapist's Tech Stack: 5 Tools That Comply with GDPR (And 3 That Don't)
+The Therapist's GDPR Tech Stack: 5 Safe Tools & 3 to Avoid (2026 Checklist)

 Your practice might be GDPR compliant on paper, but is your tech stack?